Skip to content

 Security

-Prompt injection remains a structural problem in agent architectures that pass untrusted content into model context.
-OWASP guidance emphasizes validating and handling untrusted data carefully.
+Prompt injection remains a structural problem in architectures that pass untrusted content into model context, and OWASP guidance emphasizes careful handling of untrusted data.

 Gap CategorySpecific Missing Capability